EmilHvitfeldt/data-crossstitch/README.md

-# Data Adjacent CrossStitch Patterns
+# Data Adjacent Cross Stitch Patterns

+This is my humble collection of cross stitch paterns and results.
+Specifically data related themes.
+I'm happy to accept PRs with your patterns if you see them fit.

 ## Recipes Hex